3 Doors Down

 2011 Time Of My Life

-3 Doors Down produced a self-titled indie release in '98 that is out of print or otherwise unavailable.
 From "The Better Life," "Kryptonite" got the initial attention but "Not Enough," and "Better Life" are scorchers.
-Also, "Life Of My Own" kicks.
-Great guitar driven Rock.
+Also, "Life Of My Own" is great guitar driven Rock.

-Since there are several "successful" song formulas in Rock, it's surprising when a group limits themselves to one or two.
-With the exception of straight-ahead Rockers "Going Down In Flames" and "Running Out Of Days," and a stray ballad or two (and who really cares about those?), the songs on "Away From The Sun" follow one of the most thread bare formulas - a slow whining verse that gives way to a roaring full-throttle chorus.
+Since there are several "successful" song formulas, it's surprising when a group limits themselves to one or two.
+With the exception of straight-ahead Rockers and a stray ballad or two, 3 Doors Down adhered to one of the most thread bare formulas - a slow whining verse that gives way to a roaring full-throttle chorus.
 This song structure, which Nirvana perfected years ago, grows tired quickly.
-To top it off, 3 Doors Down fails to deliver a genuinely outstanding song though the title track, "Flames" and "The Road I'm On" are a cut above.
-It isn't that "Away From The Sun" is bad - it's merely OK.
-With 3 Doors Down there's reason to expect more.
-"Another 700 Miles" is a nice concert souvenir.